Form 990 PF - Key Takeaways

 -

-Tax 990 supports filing for the current and previous tax years.
-Select the tax year for which you are required to file, select Form 990-PF, and proceed.
+With Tax990, you can file Form 990-PF for both the current and previous tax years.
+So, choose the applicable tax year, select Form 990-PF, and proceed.

 -